 If you are interested in mercury-free dentistry, you’re like many people who are concerned about the relationship between oral health and total well-being.
-Dr. Saleh and Dr. Shaer understand your concern and provide alternatives that don’t contain any mercury.
+Our team understands your concern and provides alternatives that don’t contain any mercury.

 Reasons for Concerns about Amalgam Fillings